-Horse fights entail two stallions that are incited to fight each other over a mare in season.
-They bite, kick and strike each other with their hooves, inflicting serious injuries until one of them submits, flees or is killed.
-Gouges, gashes and broken limbs sustained during fights are always serious and can be fatal.
+In a horse fight, two stallions are incited to fight each other, over a mare in season.
+They bite, kick and strike with their hooves, inflicting serious injuries until one of them submits, flees or is killed.
+Gouges, gashes and broken limbs sustained during fights are serious and can be fatal.
 Currently, thousands of horses are involved in hundreds of fights throughout the southern Philippines, with some fiestas organizing up to twenty fights per day over a three-day period.